 Looking for a wireless microphone for your iPhone?
 Here is how to make any wireless mic work as an external mic for an iPhone.

 Recently, a friend asked me how he could use an external microphone on his iPhone to shoot video.

-The basic reason for using an external/3rd-party mic is pretty easy, since any number of companies now have good mics available specifically for iPhone/iPad use (like the Zoom iQ6, the Rode iXY, and the Blue Mikey Digital, to name a few).
+The basic reason for using an iPhone external microphone is pretty easy, since any number of companies now have good mics available specifically for iPhone/iPad use (like the Zoom iQ6, the Rode iXY, and the Blue Mikey Digital, to name a few).

 All those companies, however, assume you will be close to the mic, using it as a mobile field recorder or in the studio to record music.

 Shooting video when your subject is many feet away from the mic usually yields pretty poor audio.
 See my article, along with a video, which shows you how to solve this problem, here: How To Get Good Audio On Your Videos.